 How Is Chin Acne Diagnosed?

 Many times the diagnosis is by your vet's examination.
 Your vet will want to rule out other possibilities, such as mites, fungal and bacterial infections (primary or secondary) or fleas and assess the cat's general overall health.
 Testing methods include fungal and bacterial cultures and skin scrapings.

 In severe cases, where the skin is red and sore, a biopsy may be performed.
 This condition can mimic other more serious conditions that should be ruled out, including ringworm, skin mites or even a fungal yeast infection.
 These all should be ruled out before any kind of treatment begins.

 How Is Chin Acne Treated?

-For more severe cases, your veterinarian will likely prescribe additional treatments, such as:
+For more severe cases, your veterinarian may prescribe additional treatments, such as:

-- topical antibiotics (i.e. mupirocin) - caution must be taken to ensure the cat cannot groom it off and ingest it
+- Topical antibiotics.
+If using a topical treatment, caution must be taken to ensure the cat cannot groom it off and ingest it

-What to Do If Your Cat Is Affected
+What to Do If Your Cat Has Chin Acne

 If you suspect that your cat has chin acne, see your veterinarian at the first signs noted.
 This will reduce or prevent secondary infections and make treatment easier.
 It will also reduce any trauma-related infections from the cat scratching at the chin for the itchy and painful cases.

-Note: Never use human products or medications on your cat without first checking with your veterinarian.
-Some products may be fatal for your feline.
+Never use human products or medications on your cat without first checking with your veterinarian.
+Some products may be fatal for your pet.